Snaacky/chiya/README.md

 ```

 **Step 2:**
-Run this script to auto download and run the container.
+Run this script to auto-download and run the container.

 ```Shell
 docker run -d \